breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 Once you know the remote URL, you can add it to your project.

-You have to pick an alias for the remote – we normally use `origin`, but it is just an arbitrary word, and you can use anything.
+You have to pick an alias for the remote, we normally use `origin`, but it is just an arbitrary word, and you can use anything.

 :warning:
 In our boilerplates, you will already have an origin set-up from the boilerplate's repository.
 In those cases you should not remove the original origin, but would need to use another term (e.g. `new` or `new-origin`, etc.) to add your new remote.